glyh/awesome-pl-concepts/README.md

 At the end of the title, you should list 1 to 3 langauges with that feature in mind so people may look up more information on the internet.

+When using non-trivial terms, please attach some links that may explain it.
+Wikipedia is good enough.
+Some well-known terms can be leave as is.
+For example AST, dynamically-typed, etc.

 #### Language
 Use algol-like(C, Rust, Java, JavaScript) syntax when describing a feature, unless you have a better reason for using another syntax.

 ## List of features

-- AST-based macro in a homoiconic and dynamically-typed language -- LISP
+- AST-based [macro](https://en.wikipedia.org/wiki/Macro_(computer_science)) in a [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) and dynamically-typed language -- LISP